EU imports of energy products - recent developments

 Main suppliers of natural gas and petroleum oils to the EU

-Figure 2 shows that crude oil is by far the largest imported energy product (70.2 % of total EU energy imports in the first half of 2018) ahead of natural gas in gaseous state (20.1 %).
-For crude oil this was 1.3 percentage points more than in 2017.
-The share of coal decreased with 1.1 percentage points.
+Crude oil is by far the largest imported energy product (71.7 % of total EU energy imports in 2019) ahead of natural gas in gaseous state (15.4 %), as shown in Figure 2.
+For crude oil this was 1.7 percentage points more than in 2018.
+The share of natural gas in gaseous states dropped by 3.8 percentage points while the share of liquefied natural gas increased by 2.6 percentage points.

-Figure 3 shows that Russia was the largest supplier of natural gas to the EU, both in 2017 and 2018, and that the only other partners with a significant share in total extra-EU imports were Norway and, at some distance Algeria and Qatar.
-The global share of all the other countries exporting natural gas to the EU was 6.7 % in 2017 and 5.0 % in 2018 in terms of trade value.
+Russia was the largest supplier of natural gas to the EU, both in 2018 and 2019 (Figure 3 and Map 1); the only other partners with a significant share in total extra EU-27 imports were Norway and, at some distance Algeria, Qatar, Nigeria and the United Kingdom.
+The global share of all the other countries exporting natural gas to the EU was 3.2 % in 2018 and 5.7 % in 2019 in terms of trade value.

-Figure 4 shows that Russia was less dominant in petroleum oils than in natural gas but still far ahead of the second largest supplier, Norway.
-Kazakhstan and Iraq was third while Iraq replaced Nigeria as fourth largest supplier.
-The share of the top six dropped from 69.2 % in 2016 to 67.9 % in 2017.
+As can be seen in Figure 4 and Map 2, Russia was less dominant in petroleum oils than in natural gas but still far ahead of the second largest supplier, Norway.
+They were followed by Nigeria, the United States, Iraq, Kazakhstan, Saudi Arabia and Lybia.
+The share of the top eight increased from 75.3 % in 2018 to 77.6 % in 2019.

 Member States' trade in petroleum oils and natural gas

-Table 1 shows the share of each Member State in extra-EU imports of petroleum oils and natural gas.
+Table 1 shows the share of each Member State in extra EU-27 imports of petroleum oils and natural gas.
 Note that only interval information is provided in order to avoid revealing confidential figures.
-The redistribution of imports among the Member States after import into the EU, as measured by intra-EU trade, is not taken into account.
-Three Member States, Germany, the Netherlands and Poland have shares of more than 5 % in total EU imports for both petroleum oils and natural gas.
-Two of those, Germany and the Netherlands have shares of more than 5 % in total imports from Russia for both products, which is also the case for Spain, Italy and the United Kingdom.
+The redistribution of imports among the Member States after import into the EU, as measured by intra-EU trade, is not considered.
+Six Member States: Germany, Spain, France, Italy, the Netherlands and Poland have shares of more than 5 % in total extra EU-27 imports for both petroleum oils and natural gas.
+Four of those, Germany, Italy, the Netherlands and Poland have shares of more than 5 % in total imports from Russia for both products.
+For France this share is more than 5 % only for natural gas.

-All Member States imported petroleum oils and natural gas in 2018.
-For four Member States (Bulgaria, Estonia, Slovakia and Finland), more than 75 % of their imports in petroleum oils came from Russia (Table 2).
-Eleven Member States (Bulgaria, Czechia, Estonia, Latvia, Hungary, Austria, Poland, Romania, Slovenia, Slovakia and Finland) imported more than 75 % of total national imports of natural gas from Russia.
-In both cases these are predominantly countries that are in close proximity to Russia.
-The countries with shares below 25 % of imports from Russia in either product are more distant from Russia with the exception of Latvia for petroleum oils.
+All Member States imported petroleum oils and natural gas in 2019.
+In three Member States (Estonia, Slovakia and Finland), more than 75 % of their imports in petroleum oils came from Russia (Table 2).
+Eleven Member States (Bulgaria, Czechia, Estonia, Latvia, Hungary, Austria, Poland, Romania, Slovenia, Slovakia and Finland) imported more than 75 % of their natural gas imports from Russia.
+In both cases, these are predominantly countries that are in close proximity to Russia.
+Most of the countries with shares below 25 % of imports from Russia in either product are further away from Russia.

 Part of the petroleum oils and natural gas imported from Russia and elsewhere is also traded in the EU Internal Market.
 Table 3 gives some indicative figures for this effect, but no indication is given of the origin of the energy products that are subsequently part of intra-EU trade flows.
-The shares of imports of petroleum oils and natural gas are between 0-5 % for all but three of the 28 EU Member States.
-The exceptions for petroleum oils are Belgium, Germany (both more than 20 %) and the Netherlands (10-20 %).
-For natural gas France and Germany (both more than 20 %), Belgium (10-20 %), the Netherlands, Slovakia and the United Kingdom (all three between 5 % and 10 %) are the exceptions.
+The shares of imports of petroleum oils are between 0-5 % for all but two of the 27 EU Member States.
+The exceptions were Belgium and Germany, with shares of more than 20 %.
+For natural gas, Belgium (more than 20 %) and Germany were the exceptions.
+For intra-EU exports of petroleum oils only the Netherlands (more than 20 %) and Denmark (5-10 %) were the exception while for natural gas there were four exceptions: Germany, the Netherlands (both more than 20 %), Belgium and France (both 10-20%) .

 Trade in energy products being very sensitive, real trade figures may need to be made confidential.
 In the context of this article, Eurostat has carried out some estimation in order to provide more accurate information while not disclosing confidential figures.
 Note that those estimated data cannot be retrieved from Eurostat databases or found in other publications.
 When going through the figures, it should also be kept in mind that confidentiality treatments may impact the data consistency.
 In particular, total values may slightly diverge from the sum of their subcomponents.